 More recent than the Danish invaders, Whitby and the Yorkshire coast in general has seen a number of famed mariners, beginning with....

-Captain James Cook, RN - a name synonymous with exploration and charting the world's seaways
+Captain James Cook, RN - a name synonymous with the exploration and charting of the world's seaways

 The single most famous of all the mariners linked with the Cleveland coast of North Yorkshire has to be Captain James Cook.

 Born October 27th, 1728 in the village of Marton - now a southern suburb of Middlesbrough astride the A172 link with the A19 - James Cook was the first son of local lass Grace and James Cook Snr, an agricultural labourer from the borders region of Scotland.
 About eight years later James Cook Snr was hired by Squire Scottowe of Great Ayton to run Airyholme Farm, south-east of Marton, and the growing family moved to their new home on the lower north-western slopes of Roseberry Topping.
 The squire saw promise in young James, in his command of mathematics mostly, and paid for his education at the small school near the River Leven in Great Ayton.

 At the age of seventeen James was apprenticed to William Sanderson, a merchant of the coastal village of Staithes - between Whitby and Saltburn - to learn the trade.